 Family Law Mediation

-We provide mediation and legal clinic services to families seeking to resolve matters of divorce, separation, custody and parenting.
+We provide confidential mediation and legal clinic services to families seeking to resolve issues such as child custody, parenting time, child support, spousal support, finances and property division.

 • We are typically booked 4–6 weeks out, so plan accordingly if you have a court date coming up.